The Town Council consists of two parts, its Members and its Staff

 section of this website, you may note that some Councillors represent the town at more than one level of local government.
 All Town Councillors are volunteers and receive no basic allowance (they are entitled to one but have voted twice not to accept it) nor do they receive expenses incurred within the town (some expenses are paid for attending functions on Council business away from the town).

 The Staff are council employees and cannot be Councillors of Redruth.
-There are currently ten employees: seven full-time and three part-time.
+There are currently sixteen employees: seven full-time and nine part-time.
 The Town Clerk is a full-time post and administers the decisions of the Members.
 The Town Clerk's duties are wide and varied including: Finance Officer (in effect the Council's accountant), Legal Officer (advises Members and staff as to the extent of their powers and duties), Council Secretary and acts as the Line Manager for the other staff.
 The Mayor and the Town Clerk work closely together on almost a daily basis.
 The Town Council also employs a Community Projects Manager.
 This role has been up-and-running since April 2014.
 The Community Projects Manger works with local residents and community groups in order to promote and renew Redruth as a vibrant place to live, work and visit.
 The Community Projects Manager is supported by a Tourist & Events Assistant.
 In addition there is are two Office Administrator's.
 These are part time posts and you will usually be met by these as the first contact with the Council.
 As well as this their duties include minute taking at all of the committee and council meetings plus normal office duties.
 The Council employs a Facilities & Contracts manager who is responsible for the Council's increasing portfolio of assets and buildings and services are devolved from Cornwall Council.
 The Facilities Manger is assisted by three full-time Groundsmen.
 Their duties include maintenance of St Rumon's Gardens, and St Day Road Gardens, maintenance of some 30 km of public footpaths, maintenance and grass cutting in numerous areas of open space within the parish, and maintenance of the flowerbeds.
+Six members of staff run Redruth's Information and Library Service, which was devolved to the Town Council in April 2018.
 The Council also employs a Caretaker/Cleaner.

 Most Council 'business' is conducted in 'Committee'.
 There are four committees that meet on a regular basis these being: Audit & Accounting Governance